 - Variable electronic crossover: 12 dB per octave

-- Low & High Level Inputs - A low level (RCA) input is measured in voltages.
+- The monoblock subwoofer amplifier for car stereo speakers with mosfet power supply comes with low/high level inputs.
+A low level (RCA) input is measured in voltages.
 A high level (+/- wire) input is measured in wattages.
-Both essentially carry signal from your receiver to your amplifier to your speakers
+Both essentially carry signal from your receiver to your amplifier to your speakers.

 - Class A/B Topology - Class ‘A’ amplifiers have enormous amount of current flowing through its output transistors with no audio signal.
 Class ‘B’ amplifiers have no current flowing through its outputs with no audio signal